turingschool/front-end-curriculum/lessons/security-with-jwts.md

 If the verification is successful, however, we'll store a reference to the decoded JWT (try console logging that value and see what you get!), and call `next()`, which will allow us to move onto the next part of our `PATCH` request.
 (The part that actually does the patching!)

-Let's try that PATCH request in POSTMAN again, without sending through a JWT and make sure that it fails the way we expect it to:
+Now that we've protected this endpoint, let's try that PATCH request in Postman again, without sending through a JWT.
+It should fail the way we expect it to:

 ![patch-error][patch-error]

 [patch-error]: /assets/images/lessons/jwts/patch-error.png

+Great!
 Now let's try passing a JWT through with the request body.
-Make another POSTMAN request to your `/authenticate` endpoint and copy the token value that it responds with.
-Then let's make another PATCH request with this value in the body:
+Make another Postman request to your `/authenticate` endpoint and copy the token value that it responds with.
+Then let's make another PATCH request with the token value in the body:

 ![patch-success-body][patch-success-body]